openpubkey/openpubkey/README.md

 in the log.
 This convinces the client that the key set was valid at the given time."

-This is similar to the approach sketched in [OpenPubkey paper: Appendix C Archival Verification With Certificate Transparency Logs:](https://eprint.iacr.org/2023/296.pdf)
+This is similar to the approach sketched in _Appendix C: Archival Verification With Certificate Transparency Logs_ of the [OpenPubkey paper](https://eprint.iacr.org/2023/296.pdf).

 #### Archival verifiers